For administrators who manage Chrome devices for a school.

 Students at home might not have access to many of the resources and tools that are typically available in the classroom.
 You might be able to fill some of those gaps with apps, including graphing calculators, digital notebooks, drawing tools, and publishing tools.

 The Chromebook App Hub is a great resource for educators to find high-quality classroom apps (and supplemental resources) that are optimized for Chromebooks in schools.
 All of these can be provisioned to student devices using the Admin console.
+Some even use Google’s new app licensing system for easy purchase and deployment of seat licenses.

 For details, see Automatically install apps and extensions.